 One Day At A Time

-From Aunt Erma’s Cope Book My mom, Mary, loved Erma Bombeck.
+• From Aunt Erma’s Cope Book My mom, Mary, loved Erma Bombeck.
 She bought her paperbacks and read her newspaper articles, often clipping them out and sending them to me…a young wife and mother.
-Bombeck’s timeless humor was an encouragement in… Continue reading
+Bombeck’s timeless humor was an encouragement in those days of stress and struggle.
+I saw myself in some of her predicaments like…

 • Crystal Clear Moments